 “The English language is nobody's special property.
 It is the property of the imagination: it is the property of the language itself. “-Derek Walcott

-It was first initiated on the year 2010 by the Department of Public Information, instituting language days for each of the Organization's six official languages, that is Arabic, Chinese, French, English, Russian and Spanish.
+The United Nations observe English Language Day on April 23rd every year, to commemorate both the birthday and the death day of William Shakespeare as well as to promote the importance of the English Language around the world.
+It was first initiated on the year 2010 by the Department of Public Information, instituting language days for each of the Organization's six official languages, that is Arabic, Chinese, French, English, Russian and Spanish

 William Shakespeare was an English poet and playwright who is most popularly known as the “World’s Greatest Dramatist of All Time” and the greatest writer in the English language.
 He is also referred to as England’s National Poet.
 His prolific works includes around 39 plays, 154 sonnets, 2 long narrative poems etc. Shakespeare’s birth date (April 23rd, 1564) and death date (April 23rd, 1616) have speculated many historians as it shares the same date, April 23rd.
 Most of his popular works were produced during 1589-1613.
 He has written notable plays in variable genres like: